BryceCicada/recursive-functions-playground/README.md

 ```
 Normally, when reading examples of PRFs, the types are implicit.
 We'll make them explicit when outputting expressions.
 The type is not part of the expression to be input.

 Often, in formalisms of PRFs, the symbol '0' represents either a 1-ary or n-ary constant zero function.
-Note that, here, `0` is 0-ary, ie a constant function with no arguments.
-More on this later.
+Note that, here, `0` is 0-ary, ie a constant function with no arguments..

 The 1-ary successor function is represented by `S`.
 ```